 Visual components associated with an action can be of two types:

-An action is linked to the component by invoking the
+Action is linked to the component by the invocation of the

 ActionOwner.setAction()component method.
 At this point, the component replaces its properties with corresponding properties of the action (see components overview for details).